 Special Local Need Requests

-A request for a section 24(c) SLN registration comes from a pesticide manufacturer to the Minnesota Department of Agriculture (MDA).
+A request for a section 24(c) SLN registration comes from a pesticide manufacturer to the MDA.
 Commodity groups, Extension personnel, and others can inform the manufacturer of the need, but the request should come from the manufacturer.

-The following is a listing of the required information that must be included in a SLN registration application:
+The following information must be included in a SLN registration application:

-- An application fee of $150 per product (payable by check).
+- An application fee of $150 per product (payable only by check).

 - Registrant letter of support.